Dehradun: Lachhiwala Picnic Spot

 It is a popular tourist destination especially during summers.
-It is well known for its forest scenic beauty, man-made water pools and bird watching.
+It is well known for its forests, man-made water pools and bird watching.
 It is now known as Nature Park.

 Tapkeshwar Temple

-It is a temple of Pashupati Lord Shiva.
+It is a temple of Pashupati Shiva.
 It is situated beside a forest on the bank of the Asan river and the main deity (Shivalinga) is housed in a natural cave.
 According to the holy epic Mahabharata, Guru Drona is said to have resided in this cave for a period of time.
 The temple's natural cave is named Drona cave after him.
 Water trickles down the ceiling of the cave and drops on the Shivalinga creating a magnificent image.

 Dehradun Zoo

-Formerly known as Malsi Deer Park, the main objectives of Dehradun Zoo are conservation of wild animals, developing an education center and a rescue center for wild animals.
+Formerly known as Malsi Deer Park, the main objectives of Dehradun Zoo are conservation of wild animals, developing an education centre and a rescue centre for wild animals.
 It is located on the foothills of Shivalik Range on the Mussoorie Road.
 It is about 10 km away from Dehradun and 23 km from Mussoorie.